ooni/ooni.org/content/post/ooni-mobile-app.md

 including - but not limited to - our new [WhatsApp](https://ooni.org/nettest/whatsapp/) and [Facebook Messenger tests](https://ooni.org/nettest/facebook-messenger/).
-In the meanwhile, learn about [potential risks](https://ooni.org/about/risks/) associated to running ooniprobe.
+In the meanwhile, learn about [potential risks](https://ooni.org/about/risks/) associated to running OONI Probe.
 If you feel comfortable with them, install OONI’s mobile app and test every network you connect to!

 -----------------------------------------------------------------------------------------------------------